-- Providing facilities with targeted technical assistance to conduct an RCA and develop an action plan to address the biggest area of opportunity related to unplanned hospital use. - Using the Hospitalizations Change Package to identify and implement changes ideas to address the facility's primary barriers to keeping patients out of the hospital. - Reviewing available data to identify facility hospitalization trends and opportunities for improvement related to the reasons for hospitalizations. - Discussing the QIA, RCA, action plan, interventions, and outcomes with the IDT during monthly QAPI meetings.
+- Providing facilities with targeted technical assistance to conduct a facility-specific RCA, identify opportunities for change and to develop an action plan to address unplanned hospital use. - Using the Hospitalizations Change Package to identify and implement change ideas to address the facility's primary barriers to keeping patients out of the hospital. - Reviewing available data to identify facility hospitalization trends and opportunities for improvement related to the reasons for hospitalizations. - Discussing the QIA, RCA, action plan, interventions, and outcomes with the IDT during monthly QAPI meetings.

-- Educating patients and staff on areas of improvement based on the RCA and action plan. - Addressing nonadherent patients with open communication and motivational interviewing. - Tracking and monitoring interventions, outcomes, and identified metrics to identify increases in unplanned hospital use and prevent future use. - Engaging in technical assistance from the Network to address barriers, discuss individual patient challenges and to receive tools and strategies to keep patients out of the hospital. - Working with patients and caregivers to better understand unplanned hospital use events to provide education and resources to avoid future hospital visits.
+- Educating patients and staff on areas of improvement based on the RCA and action plan. - Addressing nonadherent patients with open communication and motivational interviewing. - Tracking and monitoring interventions, outcomes, and identified metrics to identify increases in unplanned hospital use and prevent future use. - Working with patients and caregivers to better understand unplanned hospital use events to provide education and resources to avoid future hospital visits.